remembering Steve Jobs, and the art of land use persuasion

 Video courtesy of City of Cupertino, City Channel.
 Click on video to see Steve Jobs’ presentation.

-1. Bob Burnett says:
+Pingback: Bob Burnett

 A masterful presentation.
 But, while an improvement over what is there, the plan simply perpetuates the syndrome of single use suburban development.
 How about moving down to 50% open space and including some housing (perhaps for some lower wage workers) and other uses that might capture some trips and result in a more sustainable and resilient plan for the site.